SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Protocols.rst

 ..
 Show how to make a custom type conform to LogicValue or some other protocol
 ..
 LogicValue certainly needs to be mentioned in here somewhere
 ..
 Show a protocol being used by an enumeration
-.. accessing protocol methods, properties etc. through a named value that is *just* of protocol type
+.. accessing protocol methods, properties etc. through a constant or variable that is *just* of protocol type
 ..
 Protocols can't be nested, but nested types can implement protocols
 ..
 Protocol requirements can be marked as @unavailable, but this currently only works if they are also marked as @objc.